Updating your kitchen cabinets couldn't be easier with these inexpensive cosmetic miracles.

 #4 Change the Cabinet Insets to Glass

-"Decorative glass takes stock cabinets and gives them a custom look,” says Anthony Longo, who sells glass panels.
+"Decorative glass takes stock cabinets and gives them a custom look,” says Anthony Longo, who sells glass panels from his business in Belmar, N.J.

 Not all cabinet doors are candidates for a changeover, however.
 You’ll need the kind of door with a removable panel.
 Check the backs of your doors to see if the center panel can be taken out.